Crank That (Soulja Boy): Dance and music video

+Critical reception

+Digital Spy criticized the track, calling it "a mind-numbingly tedious pop-rap single: three minutes and 45 seconds of inane hollering over a simple steel drum melody, some nifty hi-hat and a finger-click beat".
+Stereogum commented that "“Crank That (Soulja Boy)” is striking in its weird energy.
+There’s no nuance to Soulja Boy’s rapping, but there’s a commanding heft to his voice.
+He multitracks himself, making himself sound like an army, and then he barks out commands".
+Sputnikmusic stated that "Crank That" is "intolerable" and "nothing but Soulja shouting out the moves to the accompanying dance".
+AllMusic named it a "killer pop-rap single", mentioning that it "combines a steel drum hook with a fat-bottomed Mississippi beat, but it's the bizarre lyrics that matter most as questions like "Why me crank that Robocop?" sit next to nonsensical called-out dance instructions."
+Rap Reviews felt that the song "is so stupid it's brilliant or so retarded it's dragging all of hip-hop down into the gutter."
+Entertainment Weekly panned the song, saying that it belongs to "a circle of hell".

 Legacy

 "Crank That" has been widely regarded as among the earliest digital hit singles of its kind.
 Music journalist Tom Breihan devoted a chapter of his 2022 book The Number Ones to examining the legacy of "Crank That", with particular regards to Soulja Boy's self-driven marketing and nascent online popularity.
-Breihan considers Drake, Lil Nas X, and Nicki Minaj his potential progeny, writing:

 Soulja Boy himself has argued the point, remarking in an interview with Complex: "I motherfuckin’ showed you how to get famous from your bedroom on the internet! [...]
 They’ll talk about it in history books later."